localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## Introduction

 Elastic Compute Cloud (EC2) is a core service within Amazon Web Services (AWS) that provides scalable and flexible virtual computing resources.
-EC2 enables users to launch and manage virtual servers, commonly referred to as instances.
+EC2 enables users to launch and manage virtual machines, referred to as instances.

-Users can create a range computing environments tailored to specific needs by employing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.
+LocalStack allows you to use the EC2 APIs in your local environment to create and manage EC2 instances and related resources such as VPCs, EBS volumes, etc.

-LocalStack allows you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
-The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/), which provides information on the extent of EC2's integration with LocalStack.
+The list of supported APIs can be found on the [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/).

 ## Getting started